confluence/python-textbok/python_notes/Useful_Libraries.rst

 Matching string patterns: ``re``
 ================================

 The ``re`` module allows us to write *regular expressions*.
-Regular expressions are a mini-language for matching strings, and can be used for finding and/or replacing of text.
+Regular expressions are a mini-language for matching strings, and can be used to find and possibly replace text.
 If you learn how to use regular expressions in Python, you will find that they are quite similar to use in other languages.

-The full range of capabilities of regular expressions is quite extensive, and they are often criticised for their potential complexity, but with the knowledge of only a few basic concepts we can perform some very powerful string manipulations easily.
+The full range of capabilities of regular expressions is quite extensive, and they are often criticised for their potential complexity, but with the knowledge of only a few basic concepts we can perform some very powerful string manipulation easily.

-Regular expressions are good for use on plain text, but a bad fit for parsing more structured text formats like XML -- you should always use a more specialised parsing library for those.
+..
+Note:: Regular expressions are good for use on plain text, but a bad fit for parsing more structured text formats like XML -- you should always use a more specialised parsing library for those.

 The Python documentation for the ``re`` module not only explains how to use the module, but also contains a reference for the complete regular expression syntax which Python supports.